-File upload in node.js seems tedious due to its async nature and network programming approach.
-However, it is one of the easiest file upload mechanisms I have seen yet.
+File upload in Node.js seems tedious due to its async nature and network programming approach.
+However, it is one of the easiest file upload mechanisms you have seen yet.

-I am going to use express framework and middleware called “multer”.
-This middleware is designed for handling the multipart/form-data.
+We will be going to use the Express framework and middleware called “multer”.
+This middleware is designed for handling multipart/form-data.

-In front-end script, we will set the “target” parameter of FORM to our router. for.eg /upload/picture and in app.get(‘/upload/picture’, …) we will be able to handle our file.
+In the front-end script, we will set the “target” parameter of FORM to our router, i.e., /upload/picture and in the app.get(‘/upload/picture’, callback) we will be able to handle our file.
 Let’s see how.

-This project is simple.
-We will have a simple express web server that does the task of routing and other stuff.
-Multer will take care of the file handling and HTML for handling form input.
+Let’s create a simple Node.js project, where we will have an express web server that does the task of routing and other stuff, multer will take care of the file handling and HTML for uploading the data.

 "name": "file_upload",